wittymindstech/spring-boot-mongo-crud/README.md

-# spring-boot-mongo-crud
+# Employee CRUD App
-Spring Boot Application with MongoDB
+This is a Spring Boot application with MongoDB and Kubernetes deployment.